Huhatzi/Siege/Content/castleeditor/building_components/readme.txt

 when adding new components:

-1. set mesh on all meshes
+1. set mesh on static mesh
-2. set scale on static mesh only
+2. set scale on origin and/or static mesh
 3. set collision preset on static mesh to custom